 Liverpool still use Lucas and Henderson a lot.
 I know Henderson isn't your typical DM, but he's an incredibly hard worker and adds at least what Modric did defensively.

-I think we're mostly agreed there though - and I wouldn't mind dropping Sandro for a Modric/Alonso, or even a Britton/Allen, but to drop him for any of the rest of our midfield just seems retarded.
+I think we're mostly agreed there though - and I wouldn't mind dropping Sandro for a Modric/Alonso, or even a Britton/Allen, but to drop him for any of the rest of our midfield just seems departed.
 I could understand it to play the playmaker method, but to just replace him with "some kind of midfielder" seems like a really bad idea.

 Sandro's ability on the ball